Determined Admission Arrangements 2023/2024

 Students will automatically be placed on the waiting list for the school if they have been refused a place for the main round to year 7.

-In accordance with the School Admissions Code, if the school is over-subscribed children will automatically be placed on the waiting list for the school if they have been refused a place for the main round to year 7.
-Applications received after National Offer Day will be slotted into the waiting list in the appropriate position (ranked according to the school’s admission criteria) once the initial offers have been made.
+In accordance with the School Admissions Code, if the school is over-subscribed any application received after the identified closing date will be slotted into the waiting list in the appropriate position (ranked according to the school’s admission criteria) once the initial offers have been made.

 Each child subsequently added to the waiting list will require the list to be ranked again in line with the published oversubscription criteria.
 This applies to waiting lists for all year groups.